Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 5. The treasurer shall prepare an annual budget, administer the association’s accounts regarding income and expenditures, prepare financial reports for submission to the auditor, and perform other related duties.

-6. The membership chairperson shall be responsible for arranging the annual appeal to members, in association with the president, the treasurer and other officers, for supervising the membership records and for initiating and organising membership recruitment.
-A membership co-chairperson may also be appointed, and each geographical centre shall be asked to appoint a membership committee representative.
+6. A membership representative shall be responsible for arranging the annual appeal to members, in association with the president, the treasurer and other officers, for supervising the membership records and for initiating and organising membership recruitment.
+A membership co-chairperson may also be appointed.

-8. The program chairperson shall be responsible for planning the annual conference with the “learned societies” (congress of the humanities and social sciences), or at another location if this seems desirable, with the assistance of committee members.
+7. The conference representative(s) shall be responsible for planning the annual conference with the assistance of committee members.

-9. The journal editor shall be responsible for the association’s journal, named Canadian Jewish studies/Association d’études juives canadiennes, in association with an editorial board.
+8. The journal editor shall be responsible for the association’s journal, named Canadian Jewish Studies/Études juives canadiennes, in association with an editorial board.

-10. The newsletter editor shall be responsible for the Association’s newsletter under the direction of the executive.
+9. The newsletter editor shall be responsible for the Association’s newsletter under the direction of the executive.
+A bulletin may be an additional venue for updating members.

-13. The nominations chairperson shall be responsible for soliciting nominations for the board and for positions as officers and chairpersons and for receiving other nominations.
-The nominations chairperson need not be a member of the current executive committee or board of directors.
+10. The nominations representative shall be responsible for soliciting nominations for the board and for positions as officers and chairpersons and for receiving other nominations.
+The nominations representative need not be a member of the current executive committee.

-14. An honourary counsel, if appointed, shall be responsible for reviewing the bylaws and suggesting changes from time to time; and shall prepare articles of incorporation and undertake responsibility for other legal duties as may be required.
-The honourary counsel may be made a non-voting member of the executive committee.
+11. An honourary counsel, if appointed, shall be responsible for reviewing the bylaws and suggesting changes from time to time; and shall prepare articles of incorporation and undertake responsibility for other legal duties as may be required.

-15. The executive committee shall be authorized to hire staff, administrative help and an executive secretary, or to make alternative arrangements for secretarial or administrative help as may be reasonably undertaken with available funds.
+12. The executive shall be authorized to hire staff, administrative help and an executive secretary, or to make alternative arrangements for secretarial or administrative help as may be reasonably undertaken with available funds.